thawirasm-j/AlzNetV3/README.md

 ## Citation

 * If you use the original data, please refer to [https://doi.org/10.3390/data8060095](https://doi.org/10.3390/data8060095)
-* If you use these preprocessed data or models in your research, please cite the original manuscript: [Insert my manuscript citation here]
+* If you use our preprocessed data or models in your research, please cite the manuscript: [Insert my manuscript citation here]

 ## Contact